HelTecAutomation/HeltecDocs/en/source/stm32/lora_node_151/download_firmware.md

 - How to connect to ST-LINK.

-  Connect the ST-LINK to the LoRa Node correctly,please refer to this picture.
+  Connect the ST-LINK to the LoRa Node correctly, please refer to this picture.

   ![](img/download_firmware/01.png)